nathnp/Nathans-old-Site/Posts/Flying home/post.md

 ## DEN to IND

-On my way back home, currently on a flight form DED to IND.
+On my way back home, currently on a flight from DED to IND.
 No problems with this one, unlike my flight out.
 [Read about that here](https://nthp.me/tagged/air-craziness)

 Unfortunately, unlike this leg, not all is well with me.
 I fell pretty ill last night, and was wondering if I was going to be fit to fly the next morning. <br>
 I'm not going to go into details, but it wasn't good.
 Thankfully, today I am just barely fit to fly.
 I do wish that I brought a hoodie with me, but Unfortunately, I did [not](https://www.youtube.com/watch?v=EmL3lS0-Sr8).
 I was hoping to pick one up at the airport, but they didn't have any in my size.
 I'll check at check IND.